spatha0011/spatha_vsd-hdp/Day16/README.md

   7) Logical Cell placement blockage - so that no cells are placed by the PnR tool inside the IP blocks/ macro area.

-### Calculate the die area in microns from the values in floorplan def.
+#### Calculate the die area in microns from the values in floorplan def

   ![Alt Text](Images/ins3.jpg)